 Excerpt of an interview with Anna Palarczyk nee Szyller, eyewitness to the suicide of Mala Zimetbaum

-“Yes. so, Mala was put in block eleven, well, and there – I just… just yesterday spoke to a girlfriend of mine from Oœwiêcim, with Mrs. Alicja Rel (ph), who was also in block ten at the same time as Mala.
+“Yes.
+So, Mala was put in block eleven, well, and there – I just… just yesterday spoke to a girlfriend of mine from Oœwiêcim, with Mrs. Alicja Rel (ph), who was also in block ten at the same time as Mala.
 And, so, just yesterday I found out about…, I mean, the day before yesterday.
-So, then, Mala was conducting herself in an exemplary fashion in that block, which means… because, of course, they were being tortured to…, to admit about who…, who helped them.
+So, then, Mala was conducting herself in an exemplary fashion in that block, which means… because, of course, they were being tortured to… to admit about who… who helped them.
 Obviously, someone must have helped them, because they were not able to run away [by themselves].
-Mala left the camp in a cape of an SS-woman, no…, in a cape of an SS-woman, or in…, how…, in any event, these things have been described, so, it is better…, better known, than…, than I knew. (clearing throat) They were first kept in that block ten… nobody…, they did not give away any names.
+Mala left the camp in a cape of an SS-woman, no… in a cape of an SS-woman, or in… how… in any event, these things have been described, so, it is better… better known, than… than I knew. (clearing throat) They were first kept in that Block Ten… nobody…, they did not give away any names.

 “Well, and then came the death sentence.
 Edek Galiñski was hanged in the men’s camp.
 Edek died very bravely, by this I mean it was considered such a Polish badge of honor in the men’s camp; not only in the Polish camp; because others did it, too; namely: when one stood on that little stool and the noose was on his neck and the hangman was ready to remove the stool from under him, they would shout something.
-Well, then, the Poles would shout: “Long live P…, – “Poland shall not perish!”, Communists would shout some…, something “We shall win,” something in…, something like that and then he himself would kick the stool from under, meaning, he did it himself…, not…, not allowing the hangman to hang him; so, then, Edek die like that.
+Well, then, the Poles would shout: “Long live Poland – Poland shall not perish!”
+Communists would shout some… something “We shall win,” something in… something like that and then he himself would kick the stool from under, meaning, he did it himself…, not…, not allowing the hangman to hang him; so, then, Edek die like that.
 Well, but Mala was brought to the camp at Birkenau.
 And, now, suddenly, they called the roll call, such a sudden one, an unexpected roll call; all of us in…in “B-Einz-B right in front of block four, they all stood there, we all stood, this was during the, meaning, absent were still those who went to Aussenkommando (phonetic)(G), because they were working, but everybody else, all these [women] who worked in the camp, within the camp, were called in, stood in formations, came Aufseherin (phonetic)(G) Mandl, Oberaufseherin (phonetic)(G) Mandl (sic) and came Unterscharfuehrer Reuters (phonetic) – they brought Mala out.

 “We stood quite close and…, someone, one of the girls, I think it was one of the Lauferinen (ph)(G), it was, I think, Lea, managed to come up to Mala and give her a razor blade.
 Someone else maintains that someone else did this, in any event, I…, I think that it was Lea, and Lea – Maria – Mala was able to instantly cut her veins.
 Oberaufseherin (ph)(G) Mandl stood there with some kind of piece of paper and we presume that it was the sentence, I think so, because she started reading it, but did not get very far, because there started a commotion, because Reuters (ph) noticed that Mala, Mala has cut her veins and is bleeding and he broke her arm in such a way that the arm…, the bone cracked.
 And then Mala, with the broken arm, with the bleeding…, well, well…, slapped Reuters (ph) in the face.
-And I believe that this was one of the biggest events in the camp, that a woman prisoner, condemned to die, struck a uniformed, armed SS-man, who was performing his function, you know, because he…, he…, he…, and she struck Reuters (ph) in the snout.
+And I believe that this was one of the biggest events in the camp, that a woman prisoner, condemned to die, struck a uniformed, armed SS-man, who was performing his function, you know, because he…, he…, he…, and she struck Reuters [phonetic] in the snout.

 “This was…, there has not been another incident like this, probably, in the history of the camp.
 This was…, this was something high-spirited.
 Because she was bleeding profusely, but they still wanted her…, to kill her, – they…, to be able to kill her, then she was led…, they led her into the sick station, they bandaged her there and in the band…, in a wheelbarrow carted her out in the direction of the crematorium – that is what we know.
 We conjecture that Reuters shot her there.
 I speculate that he shot her, that she did not go to the gas, only that he simply shot her.
 This was also a better death – being shot, than that.